nicoleavans/ml-reference/machine learning fundamentals.md

 $$\{(x_i,y_i)\}^N_{i=1} $$

-Each element $x_i$ among $N$ is called a feature vector, a vector in which each dimension contains a value that describes the example somehow.
+Each element $x_i$ among $N$ is called a **feature vector**, a vector in which each dimension contains a value that describes the example somehow.
 That value is called a feature and is denoted as
 $x^{(j)}$
 For instance, if each example $x$ in our collection represents a person, then the first feature,
 $x^{(1)}$